-We developed a grid-search location method to be used in the second assessment of the 3-D model.
-In addition to the three principal unknowns, origin time $(t_0)$ , depth (z), and epicentral location (x, y), we consider phase identification to be unknown.
-We will fix the depth because it trades off with origin time and fixing it has little effect on the epicentral location.
-To simplify the inversion, we re-identify phases only at the grid-center rather than at each grid node separately, and use only $P_n$ and P data observed between $\sim 3^{\circ}$ and 20°.
-The use of $S_n$ and S travel times would improve the locations, particularly for locations with few reporting stations.
+We developed a grid-search location method for use in the second assessment of the 3-D model.
+In addition to the three principal unknowns, origin time (t_0) , depth (z), and epicentral location (x, y), we consider phase identification to be unknown.
+We fix the depth because it trades off with origin time and fixing it has little effect on the epicentral location.
+To simplify the inversion, we re-identify phases only at the grid-center rather than at each grid node separately, and use only P_n and P data observed between $\sim 3^{\circ}$ and 20°.
+The use of S_n and S travel times would improve the locations, particularly for locations with few reporting stations.
 The quality and distribution of reported regional S-phases, however, are much more variable than P-phases and their use would make the results more difficult to interpret.
 These simplifications result in much more stable location results, but the location method differs substantially from procedures that are used to construct global catalogs.
-Thus, our reports of location capabilities are probably more meaningful in a relative sense (e.g., location error with the 3-D model relative to the 1-D model location) than an absolute sense.
-The 3-D model that is tested here is CUB2.0\TH and the 1-D model is AK135.
+Thus, our reports of location capabilities are probably more meaningful in a relative sense (e.g., location error with the 3-D model relative to the 1-D mode) than in an absolute sense.
+The 3-D model that is tested here is CUB2.0_TH and the 1-D model is AK135.

 The location procedure progresses in five steps.
 (1) Fix event depth.
-The depth zis fixed to the value in the GT location data base.
+The depth z is fixed to the value in the GT location data base.
 (2) Create the grid.
-The grid is chosen with the grid-center at the EHB location for earthquakes and the PDE location for explosions, and nodes are located every 1 km to create a 50 km $\times$ 50 km grid.
+The grid is chosen with the grid-center at the EHB location $[Engdahl \ et \ al., 1998]$ for earthquakes and the PDE location for explosions, and nodes are located every 1 km to create a 50 km \times 50 km grid.
 The PDE location is chosen for the grid-center for explosions because the EHB location for explosions is commonly of GT0-2 quality, which would create an asymmetry between earthquakes and explosions.
 The EHB and PDE locations are probably more accurately characterized as GT10 - GT15.
 (3) Phase identification and origin time.
-With a hypothesized epicenter at the grid-center, each travel time is identified as either P or $P_n$ and the origin time is shifted (relative to an input estimate) to give the smallest over-all rms-residual.
-(4) Out-lier rejection.
-Residuals larger than $\pm 3$ sec using the 3-D model are considered to be out-liers and are rejected.
+With a hypothesized epicenter at the grid-center, each travel time is identified as either P or P_n and the origin time is shifted (relative to an input estimate) to give the smallest over-all rms-residual.
+(4) Outlier rejection.
+Residuals larger than ± 3 sec using the 3-D model are considered to be outliers and are rejected.
 The 3 sec criterion is based on fits to the empirical phase path anomalies (e.g., Figure 16).
-It is about the $3\sigma$ level for explosions and $2\sigma$ for earthquakes.
+It is about the 3σ level for explosions and 2σ for earthquakes.
 The details of this choice have little effect on the overall statistics because the number of observations that are rejected is small.
-In principal, this procedure could be performed separately at each grid node.
-This would, however, produce different data sets for each model, which would complicate interpretion of the results.
+In principal, this procedure could be performed separately at each grid node, but this produces different data sets for each model, which would complicate interpretation of the results.
 We also believe that the 3-D model accurately identifies erroneous measurements.
 (5) Epicenter estimate.
 Hypothetical epicenters are moved to each grid node and the estimated event location is identified with the grid node that produces the minimum misfit to the observed travel times in the groomed arrival time data set.